xStrom/Slark/README.md

 Use PGUP / PGDN to control their Z-ordering.
 Mouse wheel to zoom.
 DEL to remove an image.

+HOME to automatically arrange the images in a way that all of them fit to fill the surface.

 Ctrl+S / Ctrl+O to save / open a project file which remembers all the opened images and their location, z-order, and zoom level.

 Supported image formats are GIF, WebP, JPEG, and PNG.